slysherz/vscode-comment-box/README.md

 * Fixed a bug where fixed width was forcing the text to be centered.
 * Fixed a bug where empty tokens would fill with 'undefined'.
 * If you'd like to have a different type of box and you are having trouble getting it to work, please fill an issue and let us know.

+### 0.1.1
+* Added support to adapt the comment box to the text indentation:
+    * Added a configuration option to indent the comment box when the text being commented was indented;
+    * Added a configuration option to keep the relative indentation between lines;
+    * Added a configuration option to skip drawing empty lines.
+* Improved the way tab characters are handled:
+    * We now replace tab characters with spaces before processing the text, using the same width that the editor is using;
+    * The spacing inside the text should now be kept intact;
+    * Fixed a bug where having tab characters in the middle of the text could cause the box to end up misaligned.